Document Type : Original Research Article

 Abstract

-Background & aim: Self-efficacy is considered one of the influential factors in proper performance under emergency and high-stress conditions.
+Background & aim: Self-efficacy is a crucial factor in effective performance under emergency and high-stress conditions common in midwifery.
 This study aimed to determine the impact of spiritual intelligence training on job stress and self-efficacy of midwives.

 Keywords